Cardiomyopathy; Congestive heart failure

-- LVADs are used for patients whose heart beat has slowed dangerously, to help take over the pumping action of the failing heart.
+- LVADs are used for people whose heartbeat has weakened dangerously, to help take over the pumping action of the failing heart.
 Until recently, these machines required that patients remain in the hospital.
-Smaller battery-powered implanted LVAD units are now allowing many patients to leave the hospital while they wait for a transplant.
+Smaller battery-powered implanted LVAD units are now allowing many people to leave the hospital while they wait for a transplant.

 - Fully implanted miniature artificial pumps that assist the heart are also being tested.